qtumproject/qtum-itds/pos/technical pos mining protocol.md

 difficulty: minimum PoS difficulty
 reward: 4 coins
 block hash: sha256(nVersion << hashPrevblock << hashMerkleRoot << nTime << nBits << nNonce)
-signature: a valid signature of the block hash matching the public key in stakeVout.script
+signature: a valid signature of the block hash matching the public key in stakeVout.script.
+Signature should be included in the hash but set to 0
 coinbaseFlags: block height
+prevoutStake.txid = prevout.hash
+prevoutStake.n = prevout.n
+nStakeTime = txPrev.nTime

 Block C's PoS info should be calculated as so: